ADAM WIESE

 1873 - 1939

-Manning — Adam Wiese, 65, who had spent virtually all of his life in or near Manning, died about midnight Sunday after a brief illness.
+Adam Wiese, 65, who had spent virtually all of his life in or near Manning, died about midnight Sunday after a brief illness.

-Mr. Wiese, who had spent the winters with his daughters at Sioux Falls, S. D., since the death of his wife in 1937, returned to Manning about a month ago to attend to business matters, having taken a room at the Kruse Hotel during his stay.
+Mr. Wiese, who had spent the winters with his daughters at Sioux Falls, South Dakota, since the death of his wife in 1937, returned to Manning about a month ago to attend to business matters, having taken a room at the Kruse Hotel during his stay.
 His death occurred at his room in the hotel, where he had been cared for during his three-day illness, with a nurse in attendance.
 His son, Mevis Wiese, living on a farm near Manning, had been in to spend the evening with him, having gone home about 10 o'clock.
 Mr. Wiese later suffered a hemorrhage, passing away shortly thereafter.

 Funeral services were held at 2 o'clock Wednesday afternoon at the Ohde Funeral Home in Manning, with the Rev. Alexander Wimberly, minister of the Presbyterian Church, in charge.